Hendrix-CS/csci235/modules/state_machines.md

 * The `SensorNode` will report the most recent detected hazard along with the time (in seconds since startup) when it occurred.
 Add attributes to the `SensorNode` class to enable this.
-* Add attributes to the `SensorNode` class to store hazard information and frequency.
-Don't store the entire message; only store information from the fields you determined to be most pertinent earlier.
 * Add the stored information you identified above to the `String` object that the `SensorNode` publishes.
 * Drive the robot around for a while, periodically encountering hazards.